NDP 2019: Past and present contributions honoured in bicentennial spectacle at the Padang

 Act One comprised a number of firsts and the hulking A330 Multi-Role Tanker Transport (A330-MRTT) was the main draw.

-The roar of two F15-SGs signalled the arrival of the refuelling aircraft, and all three carved a path overhead before disappearing in the city skyline.
+The roar of two F15-SGs signalled the arrival of the refuelling aircraft, and all three carved a path overhead before disappearing into the city skyline.

 Next, from the north roared two F15-SGs, swerving to cross paths in mid-air to the delight of the crowd.